jvw3/travel-buddy-capstone/README.md

 <h1>Travel Buddy</h1>
-Travel Buddy is a travel app that allows users to plan trips by creating itineraries.
-Inspiration for this application comes from the desire for an easier way to organize my trips, travel history, and trip activities, in one central application.
+Travel Buddy is a web application that allows users to plan trips by creating itineraries.
+Inspiration for this application comes from the desire for an easier way to organize my trips, travel history, and trip activities, all contained in one central application.

 <h2>Features</h2>